The Myth of Scale

 The answer might be no for any number of reasons, but it’s still worth doing an analysis to assess the costs of implementing a common structure (such as SAFe) vs the benefits you’re expecting.

 Are they really that great, how real are these numbers?
-Are you accounting for things like single points of failure, or the age-old-problems of a shared business services being unable to have concept of end-customer and suddenly being a cost centre? - Do we need consistency?
+Are you accounting for things like single points of failure, or the age-old-problems of a shared business services being unable to have concept of end-customer and suddenly being a cost centre?

 Or, do we need every team to implement agile in the same way?